enterspeedhq/enterspeed-docs/docs/reference/js/jsdoc.md

 # JSDoc

-By default JavaScript schemas are created with a `@type` expression, describing the type of schema and providing IntelliSense in the editor using [JSDoc](https://jsdoc.app/).
+By default, JavaScript schemas are created with a `@type` expression, describing the type of schema and providing IntelliSense in the editor using [JSDoc](https://jsdoc.app/).

 ```js title="@type expression"
 /** @type {Enterspeed.FullSchema} */
 ```

-With the `@type` expression you get IntelliSense on all the functions in your schema, the parameters (sourceEntity and context objects) and the return types.
+With the `@type` expression, you get IntelliSense on all the functions in your schema, the parameters (sourceEntity and context objects), and the return types.

 ![Schema IntelliSense](../../../static/img/docs/reference/intellisense.gif)

 However, since Enterspeed is so flexible and you can ingest all types of data, Enterspeed doesn't know about the custom properties you have ingested in the source entities and therefore can't provide IntelliSense on these properties by default.

 :::tip
-The schema types are public available from our NPM package: [@enterspeed/js-schema-types](https://www.npmjs.com/package/@enterspeed/js-schema-types).
+The schema types are publicly available from our NPM package: [@enterspeed/js-schema-types](https://www.npmjs.com/package/@enterspeed/js-schema-types).
 :::

 ## Creating your own type definitions

-All schema types also comes in a generic version where you can provide the type of your source entity described in JSDoc.
-This way you can get the same IntelliSense for all you custom properties from a source entity.
+All schema types also come in a generic version where you can provide the type of your source entity described in JSDoc.
+Hereby enabling IntelliSense for all your custom properties of a source entity.

-First of you need to create [type definition](https://jsdoc.app/tags-typedef) describing your source entity.
+First, you need to create [type definition](https://jsdoc.app/tags-typedef) describing your source entity.

 ```js title="@type definition"
 /** @typedef {object} ContentPage